ThomasChen98/openpi/examples/h1_control_client/README.md

 - OpenPi client
 - Unitree SDK
 - Inspire Hand SDK
+- RealSense SDK (pyrealsense2) - optional, for wrist cameras

 **Note:** Pinocchio is already installed via conda in step 3

+**RealSense Cameras:** The setup script will attempt to install `pyrealsense2` for wrist camera support.
+If it fails (common on some systems), the client will still work but wrist cameras will use dummy images.

 ### 5. Configure Network